-This is something people hate to hear because it vilifies the WWE and it makes a martyr out of Randy, but the truth is, that IS the truth.
+People hate to hear this because it vilifies the WWE, and it makes a martyr out of Randy, but the truth is, that IS the truth.
 Can you imagine?
-He was ultimately trying to do something that would be good for the company while at the same time finish his career and go to the announcing booth having had the two best matches ever, one with Steamboat and one with Shawn Michaels.
-Maybe the match with Michaels wouldn’t have been as good as the one he had with Steamboat but wouldn’t you have paid to see him try?
-And since WWE is concerned with giving the best product to the people, to not let him do that, he blames Pat Patterson who was nothing but a thorn in his side from the day he got there until the day he left.
+He was ultimately trying to do something that would be good for the company while finishing his career and going to the announcing booth, having had the two best matches ever, one with Steamboat and one with Shawn Michaels.
+Maybe the match with Michaels wouldn’t have been as good as the one he had with Steamboat, but wouldn’t you have paid to see him try?
+And since WWE is concerned with giving the best product to the people, to not let him do that, he blames Pat Patterson, who was nothing but a thorn in his side from the day he got there until the day he left.

 Randy’s feelings on Lex Luger and his relationship with Elizabeth

 When Randy got to WCW in 1994, everybody asked Where’s Liz?
 How’s Liz?

 Being the professional he was, Randy brought Elizabeth in in 1996 and got her a contract because he thought that they could do storylines continuing the saga of the Macho Man and Miss Elizabeth.
 That was all Randy’s doing because he always had the pulse of what the people wanted.
 Since they were all asking about Elizabeth, hell, why not bring her back?